jjmontesl/cubetl/README.md

 It provides several nodes out of the box that can deal with many common formats, and it also includes SQL and OLAP modules that can handle SQL and OLAP schemas and map data across them.
-This allows to include OLAP facts across multiple tables in a single store operation, performing the appropriate lookups.
+This allows to include OLAP facts across multiple tables in a single store operation, performing the appropriate (and caching) lookups.
-It also caches lookups by default, and is able to keep a sustained throughput.

 CubETL can also analyze an existing relational database and generate an OLAP schema, and the other way around: generate an SQL schema from an OLAP schema.
 It can also produce